wissol/eo/words-eo-en.md

 * uupeo: sound, noise
 * uutuu: "all and all", the world, the universe
 * yas: fire
+* yaso: 'chimney' (actually a hole or opening in the ceeling/roof/tent)
 * yasef: south
 * yasik: burn
 * yasla: cooked food